kepler-cpu/scapp4mac/README.md

 # scapp4mac
-A simple surveillance application for Mac
+A simple surveillance application for Mac key feature - ability to detect a person using artificial intelligence (AI) / machine learning (ML) models